DSers Alternative for High-Volume Sellers: When to Switch

 - Supplier optimization to find cheaper options

-- Shopify/WooCommerce integration that just works
+- Shopify/WooCommerce integration that just works (see our store integration guide for setup details)

 If you're testing products and doing under $10k/month, DSers makes sense.
 It removes friction from the AliExpress workflow.